Face and Neck Lift Surgery

 After Dr Norris removes your stitches and bandages:

-• Areas affected by your surgery may feel numb,
+• Areas affected by the surgery may feel numb.

 • There may be bruising and swelling.

-You will receive post-operative instructions that will expedite your healing, such as elevating your head and applying cold compresses to reduce swelling.
+You will receive postoperative instructions such as elevating your head and applying cold compresses to reduce swelling.
 You will also be given a prescription for medication to manage any discomfort you experience.

 A follow-up appointment with Dr Norris will be scheduled for you 3-7 days after the operation.
 At that time, he will inspect your incision areas and change the dressing.
 As for other post-surgical advice:

-• You may return to work and begin light exercise (such as walking) after 2 weeks,
+• You may return to work and begin light exercise (such as walking) after two weeks

-• You may resume normal daily exercise after 6 weeks.
+• You may resume normal daily exercise after six weeks.

 All surgeries carry some degree of risk, including blood clots and a negative reaction to anaesthesia.
-When you visit Form and Face for your consultation with Dr Norris, he will review all possible scenarios and create a plan of action that will help minimise your exposure.
+During your consultation, you will discuss all possible scenarios and create a plan of action to help minimise your exposure.
+Before undergoing a facelift, you will undergo a thorough assessment to determine your suitability for surgery, which will also help prevent some complications.

 • Infection